mon088/Easyeffects-IRS-profiles-database/README.md

 I would love anyone on the Linux community, to contribute, and help me grow this repo, into a full database.
 That way, new Linux users won't need to profile their Windows audio, and just enjoy.

 Of course, if the .irs file doesn't exist, you can create a new one.
+To add files to this repo, just create a new folder, and upload your configuration files, with brand and model of your PC/audio device/laptop.

 # Creating a new .irs to contribute to this database: